cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 when instantiating a new network or when upgrading an existing a network that uses BFT Time.

-Consensus parameters are configured by the ABCI application and are the same across all nodes in the network.
+Consensus parameters are configured through the genesis file, for new chains, or by the ABCI application, for new and existing chains, and are the same across all nodes in the network.

 ### `SynchronyParams.Precision`